slatedocs/slate/source/includes/reference/_borderless.md

 ]
 ```

-Get list of currencies what your can hold in your borderless account.
+Get list of currencies that your can hold in your borderless account.
 Also shows which currencies have the option to get bank account details.

 ### Request